unibo-dtm-se-2324-graphproject/report./sections/03-design/index.md

 - **Graph Data**: Data representing the X and Y coordinates for the graphs is generated based on the mathematical equations provided by the users.
 This data is transient and is only held in memory during the session.

--**Stateless Design**: The application follows a stateless design approach, meaning that it does not retain user data between sessions.
+- **Stateless Design**: The application follows a stateless design approach, meaning that it does not retain user data between sessions.
 Each interaction is independent, allowing users to start fresh without previous inputs affecting new graph generations.